Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Abstract

 \section{Abstract}

 Quantum annealing (QA) and Quantum Alternating Operator Ansatz (QAOA) are both heuristic quantum algorithms intended for sampling optimal solutions of combinatorial optimization problems.
 In this article we implement a rigorous direct comparison between QA on D-Wave hardware and QAOA on IBMQ hardware.
-The studied problems are instances of a class of Ising problems, with variable assignments of $+1$ or $-1$, that contain cubic $ZZZ$ interactions (higher order terms) and match both the native connectivity of the Pegasus topology D-Wave chips and the heavy hexagonal lattice of the IBMQ chips.
+These two quantum algorithms are also compared against classical simulated annealing.
+The studied problems are instances of a class of Ising models, with variable assignments of $+1$ or $-1$, that contain cubic $ZZZ$ interactions (higher order terms) and match both the native connectivity of the Pegasus topology D-Wave chips and the heavy hexagonal lattice of the IBMQ chips.
 The novel QAOA implementation on the heavy hexagonal lattice has a CNOT depth of $6$ per round and allows for usage of an entire heavy hexagonal lattice.
 Experimentally, QAOA is executed on an ensemble of randomly generated Ising instances with a grid search over $1$ and $2$ round angles using all 127 programmable superconducting transmon qubits of ibm\_washington.
-The error suppression technique digital dynamical decoupling (DDD) is also tested on all QAOA circuits.
+The error suppression technique digital dynamical decoupling is also tested on all QAOA circuits.
 QA is executed on the same Ising instances with the programmable superconducting flux qubit devices D-Wave Advantage\_system4.1 and Advantage\_system6.1 using modified annealing schedules with pauses.
 We find that QA outperforms QAOA on all problem instances.
-We also find that DDD enables 2-round QAOA to outperform 1-round QAOA, which is not the case without DDD.
+We also find that dynamical decoupling enables 2-round QAOA to marginally outperform 1-round QAOA, which is not the case without dynamical decoupling.